Paternity

 Either a parent or the child can ask for the court to establish legal paternity or parentage.
 The court can order the mother, child, and presumed father to submit to genetic marker tests in many situations.
 Fathers seeking to enforce parental rights are also generally encouraged to undergo voluntary testing before pursuing legal action.
 The tests are simple and generally considered very reliable.

-After a judge reviews test results and other information, the court will issue a determination as to whether the man is the child’s father.
+After a judge reviews the test results and other information, the court will issue a determination as to whether the man is the child’s father.
 If the determination is yes, the father’s name will be added to the child’s birth certificate and legal parentage is established.

 Help from the Team at Reade Law Firm, PC